hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### DecreaseAllowance
-Decreases the supplier allowance amount for a certain account and a stable coin.
+Decreases the supplier allowance amount for an account and a stable coin.

 **Spec:**